 Jeremy Richards BA(Hons.)
 MA PGCE

-Jeremy says he is first and foremost a proud husband and father.
+Jeremy says he is first and foremost a proud husband, father and now grandfather too.
 He grew up in Hove, East Sussex and, after A Levels, turned down a place in art college in order to pursue serious Torah studies.

 Jeremy learnt in Israel in Yeshivat Hamivtar / Brovenders (first in Moshav Elazar and then Efrat) and Ohr Someach (Jerusalem), subsequently gained his first degree from Jews’ College, London (where his foremost mentor was Rabbi Dr. Irving Jacobs, ztz”l), and then his PGCE and Masters (in ICT in Education) from the Institute of Education, London University.

 Left: Roshei HaYeshivah of Yeshivat Hamivtar, Rabbi Chaim Brovender, shlita; Rabbi Shlomo Riskin, shlita Right: Rabbi Dr. Irving Jacobs, ztz”l – former Principal, Jews’ College, London and author of “The Midrashic Process”

 Jeremy later became a Fellow of the Lookstein Centre for Jewish Education in the Diaspora, Bar Ilan University; he and one other member of his cohort graduated from the Fellowship with Distinction, and were awarded prizes for their work.